rishidur/LobsterSlipperWebsite/README.md

 # 🦞 Lobster Slippers Website
 **Developed by the Redmond High School Student Store Team**

 This website was created to showcase the unique and fun **Lobster Slippers**.
 Designed entirely with simple HTML over a single weekend, this project reflects our team’s dedication and creativity.
-Competing with seven other talented teams, we were honored to place **3rd at the school level**, qualifying us to **compete at the state level**.
+Competing with seven other talented teams, we were honored to place **3rd at the school level**.
 While it’s a modest project, we’re proud of what we achieved in such a short time.

 ---